outflanknl/SharpHide/README.md

 Uses NtSetValueKey native API to create a hidden (null terminated) registry key.
 This works by adding a null byte in front of the UNICODE_STRING key valuename.

-More info about this technique can be found in the following paper: https://github.com/ewhitehats/InvisiblePersistence/blob/master/InvisibleRegValues_Whitepaper.pdf
+More info about this technique can be found in the following whitepaper: https://github.com/ewhitehats/InvisiblePersistence/blob/master/InvisibleRegValues_Whitepaper.pdf

 The tool uses the following registry path in which it creates the hidden run key: